NeilJustice/FileRevisor/README.md

 The OS, CPU, and storage hardware which generated the above performance numbers is Fedora 33 / Windows 10, 32-core 64-thread AMD Threadripper 2990WX, and a 512 GB Samsung 970 PRO NVMe drive.

-## Steps to build binary filerevisor from source on Linux with Clang
+## Steps to build binary filerevisor on Linux with Clang

 ```bash
 git clone https://github.com/NeilJustice/FileRevisor